Star Wars Roleplaying Game (Fantasy Flight Games): Dice

-Destiny Tokens
+Destiny tokens

-Destiny Tokens are small round pieces that are black on one side and white on the other.
-They represent the party's pool of Destiny Points.
-They are granted based on Force Dice rolls at the beginning of each session.
-The Player Characters' party gets the tokens of one color and the game master gets the remaining tokens of the opposing color.'
-White Tokens (The Light Side of the Force) are for the Good Guys.
-Black Tokens (The Dark Side of the Force) are for the Bad Guys.
+Destiny tokens are small black and white sided game tokens.
+They represent the party's pool of destiny points.
+They are granted based on force dice rolls at the beginning of each session.
+The player characters' party gets the tokens of one color and the game master gets the remaining tokens of the opposing color.'
+White tokens represent the Light side of the Force, black tokens Dark side.
 The party's affiliation determines which color they get.

-A Destiny Point can be spent to award a bonus die for a character's action, or inflict a penalty die to the opposition's effort.
-Destiny Points can also be used to change a situation or cancel out or re-roll an unfavorable result like a fatal hit or pivotal skill-check failure.
-Every time a Destiny Point is used by the party or the game master, one of their Destiny Tokens is flipped over to change its color.
-This flipped token can now be added to the opposite side's pool.'
-"The game is intended for a relatively regular flow of destiny points back and forth".
+A destiny point can be spent to award a bonus die for a character's action, or inflict a penalty die to the opposition's effort.
+Destiny points can also be used to change a situation or cancel out or re-roll an unfavorable result.
+Each time a destiny point is used by the party or the game master, a tokens is flipped and added to the opposite side's pool.'
+The game is intended for a relatively regular flow of destiny points back and forth.

-Combat Rules
+Combat rules

-The first step in combat is to figure out Initiative,' which is figured by making a Cool or Vigilance skill check.
+The first step in combat is to figure out Initiative,' by making a cool or vigilance skill check.
 The results (best to worst) indicate the order in which the characters and their adversaries act.

-The Combat skills are Brawl, Melee, Lightsaber, Ranged (Light), Ranged (Heavy), and Gunnery.